Open Actively Recruiting

 - Suspected or diagnosed invasive fungal disease (IFD) within 4 weeks of screening.

-- Diagnosed symptomatic heart failure with left ventricular ejection fraction (LVEF) at rest ≤40%, LVEF >40% but fails to improve with exercise, or shortening fraction ≤26%.
+- Diagnosed symptomatic heart failure with left ventricular ejection fraction (LVEF) at rest ≤50%, or shortening fraction ≤26%.

-- Personal or family history of Long QT interval on ECG (QT) syndrome or a prolonged QT interval corrected (QTc) interval (>470 msec in males and >480 msec in females); or concurrent administration of terfenadine, cisapride, astemizole, erythromycin, pimozide, or quinidine.
+- Personal or family history of Long QT interval on electrocardiogram (ECG) (QT) syndrome or a prolonged QT interval corrected for heart rate by Fridericia's formula (QTcF) (>470 milliseconds [msec] in males and >480 msec in females); or concurrent administration of terfenadine, cisapride, astemizole, erythromycin, pimozide, quinidine, or halofantrine.

-- Diagnosed reduced lung function with either diffusion capacity (corrected for hemoglobin), forced expiratory volume 1, forced vital capacity ≤45% of predicted value, or O2 saturation ≤85% on room air.
+- Diagnosed reduced lung function with either diffusion capacity (corrected for hemoglobin) or forced expiratory volume in 1 second (FEV1) ≤75% of predicted value, or O2 saturation ≤85% on room air.

 - Suspected or documented PCP within 2 years of screening.